Juan Vargas: 2012 election

 In 2012, when Filner announced he would retire from Congress to run for mayor of San Diego, Vargas endorsed him despite their history of bitter rivalry.
 Vargas then ran for Filner's seat in the 51st district.
 In the open primary, he ranked first with 46% of the vote.
 Republican Michael Crimmins ranked second with 20%, Democratic state senator Denise Moreno Ducheny third with 15%, and four other candidates received single-digit percentages.
 In November, he defeated Crimmins 71%–29%.

 2020 election

 In 2019, Vargas spent $124,200 of campaign money on photography, printing, postage, mailing and shipping of holiday cards that he sent to constituents.

 Tenure

 Vargas was sworn in on January 3, 2013.
 In 2015, he and his wife, Adrienne, spent five days in Berlin and Elmau, Germany.
 The trip was paid for by Robert Bosch Stiftung and the German Marshall Fund and cost $18,200.
 Part of Vargas's congressional work, the trip was to help him develop "a greater understanding of the key legislative topics of the 114th Congress through our [Germany and the United States] transatlantic relationship."

 In 2022, Vargas was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

+He voted in favor of a bill that provided an additional $14.3 billion to support Israeli military operations in the Gaza Strip.